The Lancet April 23, 2011

 Population

-Patients undergoing PCI
+Patients with ST-elevation myocardial infarction (STEMI) undergoing primary PCI

 Comparator